ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

   which is insensitive to the cryo-EM handedness ambiguity.
 For that reason a separate handedness synchronization step is not needed.
 An eigen-decomposition is then performed to recover the image orientations.
-- ``CommonlineSDP`` (:file:`src/aspire/abinitio/commonline_sdp.py`): This method uses a relaxation of the least squares formulation of the orientation problem and frames it semidefinite program. ``cvxpy`` is used to solve the SDP and the rotations are recovered through deterministic rounding and ``nearest_rotations`` projection.
+- ``CommonlineSDP`` (:file:`src/aspire/abinitio/commonline_sdp.py`): Uses semidefinite
+  programming to relax the constraints of the least squares formulation of the orientation problem.
+  ``cvxpy`` is used to solve the SDP and the rotations are recovered through deterministic rounding and ``nearest_rotations`` projection.
 - ``CommonlineLUD`` (:file:`src/aspire/abinitio/commonline_lud.py`): Reuses the SDP
   scaffolding but substitutes an ADMM-based least unsquared deviations solver.
 Parameters like ``alpha``, ``mu`` scheduling, and adaptive rank selection govern convergence.